RESOURCES CONNECTION

 fiscal 2021.
 The decrease in adjusted EBITDA margin was primarily attributable

-offset by significant cost savings of
+offset by significant cost savings of $17.4 million in the first nine months of

 fiscal 2021 compared to the prior year period.
 The SG&A trend at RGP